 2. Develop a realistic mindset about night nursing

-Of course, part of what your baby needs at night is contact with you, and you may even learn to appreciate these nighttime parenting experiences.
+Of course, part of what your baby needs at night is contact with you.
+You may even learn to appreciate these nighttime parenting experiences.
 Here’s an excerpt from the journal Martha kept while she was nursing our sixth baby, Matthew:

 “I look forward to night feedings.
 These are special times.
 No interruptions, just Matthew and me.
 We are both so relaxed and can truly enjoy one another.
 I cherish these special times because I know they will pass all too soon.”

-3. Be open to trying various sleeping arrangements
+3. Flexible Nighttime Parenting: Be open to trying various sleeping arrangements

 “The night I came home from the hospital I just couldn’t put my tiny, helpless baby in her new crib to sleep.
 Instead, we took her into the security and warmth of our bed.
 Many people comment on how happy and content our baby seems to be all the time.
 I really believe this is due to nursing her when she needs it and having her sleep in our bed.
 I was ambivalent about sleeping with my baby until my pediatrician said, ‘Do what you feel is right.’
 This helped me enjoy sleeping with my baby.”